 What Does It Mean to Be Process Driven?

-As the name implies, a process driven organisation is one that is focused on process, rather than on people.
+As the name implies, a process driven organization is one that is focused on process, rather than on people.
 It may sound like a complicated business model, but the benefits are tangible.
 Being a process driven company does not simply mean documenting the processes and providing it to the workers as a reference manual.
 Rather, it requires a business to streamline its operations, to strive to become extremely efficient while maintaining the value of its output.

 People Driven vs Process Driven